keptn/lifecycle-toolkit/docs/docs/contribute/docs/index.md

 # Documentation contributions

-Keptn documentatation source is stored in the same repository as Keptn software and test code and is developed using the same practices used for software and described in the
+Keptn documentation source is stored in the same repository as Keptn software and test code and is developed using the same practices used for software and described in the